 How to visit Timanfaya - Summary of options

-Let start with a summary of your option.
+Let start with a summary of your options.
 I am introducing each one in the next sections of this article.

 - Coach tour - this is the main way to see the park.
 At El Diablo restaurant, you can tour a large portion of the park on a bus.
 This is included in the entry price - to get to El Diablo restaurant, you can either drive or join an excursion from one of the resort towns